Back to Resource Hub

 Gartner

 Many companies have begun to make structural changes as this new reality sets in.
 Mckinsey notes that over the past 12 months, two-thirds of companies have implemented new supply chain risk management practices, with supply chains remaining at the top of the corporate agenda for the third year in a row.
 However, that same 2021 supply chain pulse survey revealed that despite the progress made, “there remained a significant gap between respondents’ ambition and their action.”
-In short, the industry has a long way to go when it comes to building supply chain resilience.
+This illustrates an urgent need for tangible strategies and actionable plans to bridge this gap.
+In short, the industry has a long way to go when it comes to building supply chain resilience, and there is an increasing recognition that theoretical planning must translate into real-world solutions.

-Now for the good news: help is already here.
+Now for the good news: Help is already here.
 Innovations in automation can help companies solve their immediate pain while building long-term stability.
-Even better, this new technology has never been more available (or affordable).
-This article will explore how automation can help manufacturers and warehouses respond to 5 of the biggest supply chain disruptions.
+Even better, this new technology has never been more available (or affordable), and it offers a way to not only respond to current disruptions but also to proactively address future challenges.
+From enhancing visibility into raw material availability to combating labor shortages, automation presents versatile solutions tailored to modern supply chain complexities.
+This article will explore how automation can help manufacturers and warehouses respond to 5 of the biggest supply chain disruptions, serving as a critical tool in fostering adaptability and resilience in a rapidly changing business landscape.

 1. Automation improves the bottom line in the face of multi-country disruptions

 Multi-country supply chain disruptions—where the flow of goods, materials, and services between multiple countries in a supply chain breaks down—are among the most destructive supply chain shocks due to their massive scale and unpredictability.
-Multi-country events like the Pandemic, or the war in Ukraine, have recently exposed the flaw of the decades-long push to globalize supply chains, leaving businesses scrambling to adjust their operations.
+Such disruptions are often rooted in complex geopolitical, economic, and environmental factors that span across nations.
+Multi-country events like the Pandemic, or the war in Ukraine, have recently exposed the flaw of the decades-long push to globalize supply chains.
+This global interconnectedness, while promoting efficiency and cost reduction, also leaves systems highly vulnerable, resulting in magnified impacts when disruptions occur.
+The ripple effects can spread quickly, leaving businesses scrambling to adjust their operations.

-Flexible Automation can help material handling operations take some of the “ouch” out of multi-country disruptions by driving enhanced efficiency via consistent takt and cycle times despite rapidly changing circumstances.
+Flexible Automation has emerged as a viable solution to alleviate some of these challenges.
+By driving enhanced efficiency via consistent takt and cycle times, even in rapidly changing circumstances, automation takes some of the “ouch” out of multi-country disruptions.
+It offers agility and responsiveness that traditional systems might lack.
 Automation can also help businesses looking to avoid future multi-country disruptions by enhancing reshoring or nearshoring strategies.
-Autonomous mobile robots (AMRs) such as co-bots drive higher throughput in the smaller plants typical to near/reshoring destinations that provide closer access to local markets.
+By bringing production closer to consumption markets, companies can reduce dependency on vulnerable global networks.
+Autonomous mobile robots (AMRs) such as co-bots drive higher throughput in the smaller plants typical to near/reshoring destinations.
+This not only provides closer access to local markets but also builds a more resilient and adaptable supply chain structure capable of withstanding the multifaceted challenges of multi-country disruptions.

 During the pandemic, many warehouses and manufacturers had to shut down parts of their operations due to outbreaks or rapidly reorganize their floors due to social distancing mandates.
-Whether from contamination, or natural disasters, these types of storage and access restrictions—which render parts of normal operations inaccessible—stymie productivity and strangle a company’s throughput.
+Whether from contamination, natural disasters, or regulatory requirements, these types of storage and access restrictions—which render parts of normal operations inaccessible—stymie productivity and strangle a company’s throughput.

-Having automation that can adapt to changing operations allows companies to switch gears quickly should a storage or access restriction disruption occur.
+Automation’s role in adapting to such unexpected changes has become increasingly pivotal.
 Unlike traditional operations where equipment is purpose-built for specific tasks and processes, flexible automation adapts to fit new workflows, layout changes, and lines—eliminating lengthy changeover times.
 Much of this rapid repurposing and reconfiguration is powered by over-the-air software updates to enable even greater agility.

 3. Automation enables flexibility and scalability to respond to volatile consumer demand